Chocorean/authmod-core/README.md

 ## Data sources

-Data can be stored in either a SQL database or a CSV file.
+Data can be stored in either a SQL database or a sqlite file.

 | Features | Registration  | Authentication  | Password change |
 | ---------| :-----------: | :-------------: | :-------------: |